hm-lang/core/proposals/README.md

 writeable references due to the similarity between `:` and `;`; therefore `.` can be the odd-one-out corresponding to a non-reference, pass-by-value type.

-TODO: some discussion below with `.` templates.  `;.` makes a lot of sense, and we probably can support `;:.` as well.

-If you want to define multiple overloads, you can use the template `;:` (or `:;`) declaration syntax.
+If you want to define multiple overloads, you can use the template `;:` (or `:;`) declaration syntax for writeable/readonly references.
 There will be some annotation/macros which can be used while before compiling, e.g., `@writeable`/`@readonly` to determine if the variable is writeable or not.
+Similarly, we can use templates like `:;.` for readonly-reference/writeable-reference/temporary.

 ```
 myClass~t := {